Community Grants Program 2025/2026

 Important dates:

-Round 1 2025/2026: Open
+Round 1 2025/2026: CLOSED

 Guidelines & Eligibility

 Make sure you read the Grant Guidelines below before applying.
 Guidelines contain important information about who can apply, eligible activities and expenditure, information and evidence required, and assessment criteria.
+Please note, Guidelines have been updated since Round 1, so ensure you review them closely before applying.

-Community Grant Guidelines(PDF, 5MB)
+Round 2 Community Grant Guidelines(PDF, 5MB)

 How to apply